GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 # HTML_CSS_JS_Flask
 Generally intended for educational purposes.

 This is a modified version of the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) project so check a description of all the features there.
 It is set to be used with `python3` and `Flask` server.
-There are several Three.js viewers, not necessarily perfect but functional as they are (preview link is available in the `Usage` section but does have some limitations).
+There are several Three.js viewers, not necessarily perfect but functional as they are (preview links are available in the `Usage` section but do have some limitations).

 The main differences between these 2 projects:
  - the `Form` entries are handled by the server so that part of the GUI is slightly different